SockguardSockguard

 ownership:

-owner: ci-job-123 # when set, stamps owner labels and denies cross-owner access
+owner: ci-job-123 # when set, stamps owner labels and denies cross-owner access on owned resources

 label_key: com.sockguard.owner